Super Lucky's Tale

-Super Lucky's Tale is a 3D platform game developed by Playful Studios and published by Microsoft Studios for Microsoft Windows and Xbox One.
+Super Lucky's Tale is a 2017 platform game developed by Playful Studios and published by Microsoft Studios for Windows and Xbox One.
 It is the sequel to Lucky's Tale, a virtual reality 3D platformer for the Oculus Rift.
 The game was released as a launch title for the Xbox One X on November 7, 2017.
 The game received an overall mixed reception from critics.
 It is followed by an expanded version of the game titled New Super Lucky's Tale, which saw releases for various platforms between 2019 and 2020.

 Gameplay

 Super Lucky's Tales gameplay has been described as reminiscent of 90's-era 3D platformers such as Banjo-Kazooie, Crash Bandicoot and Super Mario 64.
 Each of the game's five worlds is presented with its own hub, where each individual level can be accessed.
 The hubs are levels themselves, with coins to collect and some basic platforming required to reach new areas.
 Each hub has around five main levels, and a number of additional puzzles to complete.
 The goal of each of these levels is to collect clovers, which enable Lucky to take back control of the Book of Ages from Jinx.
 Each level has four clovers to find — one for completing the level, one for collecting 300 coins, one for finding the five letters that spell "LUCKY", and one "secret" clover, which is usually in a hidden area of the level or earned by completing a short timed challenge.

 The levels themselves offer a variety of platforming challenges.
 Some are 3D arenas with non-linear progression.
 Others feature 2D side-scrolling.
 There are also several mini-levels in each world, including Sokoban-style puzzles and mazes where Lucky is trapped in a marble and has to be guided to an exit.
 Finally, there are several boss fights featuring the Kitty Litter and Jinx.